-In the first months of 2021, legal reforms have crystallized in Mexico that seek to reduce the country’s dependence on international actors in energy matters.
+In the first months of 2021 energy law in Mexico has changed, seeking to reduce the country’s dependence on international actors in energy matters.
 The reforms mainly seek to strengthen state companies such as Pemex and the CFE, in addition to allowing the cancellation of current private contracts in energy matters if they are not convenient for the purposes of the Mexican State.

 These legislative changes have generated since their discussion in Congress a series of social debates that are worth recovering in sociological terms to reflect on our natural environment, that ecosystem that surrounds our societies and that sometimes, focused on the political effects of a certain action social, we forget the impacts they can generate on the environment.

 Beyond the still open debate in Mexico about the importance of free competition in the energy sector and reducing monopolies, be they private or state, it is important to bear in mind that behind these reforms there is a struggle between the predominance of clean energy or fossil fuels.

 At present, there are plenty of arguments and data produced by both the scientific community and civil society on the importance of guiding the production of our societies towards renewable energies such as wind, hydro or solar energy.

 It is enough to take as an example the fires and droughts that hit our societies more frequently each year to have evidence of the adverse effects that the use of fossil fuels causes in our social environments.
 Throughout the American continent, from the United States (NIFC, 2021) to Argentina (El País, 2021), the number of forest fires increases every year and these not only affect natural areas, but their devastation extends to urban centers, causing damage to the physical integrity of people and public and private property.

 The damage caused is not only direct to the infrastructure of cities and towns.
 It also affects planting areas and livestock, pollutes food and water reserves, fills the air with particles that affect people’s health.